 For the most in-depth exploration of this building, sign up for one of our free Grand Central Tours!
 If you are going to visit on your own, use this as a guide to make sure you hit most of the hotspots.
 Click here for more detail on the history of Grand Central Terminal.

-Consider using our audio tour to guide you around the terminal.
+Consider using our audio tour to guide you through the terminal.

 Just beneath Mercury is the exterior clock of Grand Central.
 It is the largest piece of Tiffany glass in the world, measuring 14 feet in diameter.
 (This clock is also the only one that is a part of the station is set to the correct time, but more on that later!)

-Consider using our audio tour to guide you around the terminal.
+Consider using our audio tour to guide you through the terminal.

 Superhero fans should recognize scenes from the Avengers, Superman, and the X-men.
 Check out our Superhero Tour of New York City.